kushagras481/medical-chatbot/README.md

 - If you encounter errors when creating the virtual environment with `python3.12 -m venv venv`, try the alternative virtualenv method shown in the Backend Setup section.
 - If you encounter the error "Building wheel for pydantic-core did not run successfully", make sure you're using Python 3.12, not 3.13.
 - If the frontend can't connect to the backend, check that your `.env.local` has the correct API URL and the backend server is running.
 - For Gemini API errors, verify your API key is valid and properly set in the backend `.env` file.
+- For PubMed integration issues, ensure you've set `ENTREZ_EMAIL` in your `.env` file.
+- If RAG responses are slow, check your internet connection as PubMed API calls require network access.